The Eras Tour Poster

 Lover

 For Swift’s eight album, four illustrations were created to represent various visuals.
 A disco ball hanging from the ceiling was made to speak to the song “mirrorball”.
-Three stars were designed in relation to not only lyrics from the track “cardigan” but the design of the official cardigan merch as well, where a similar arrangement of those shapes are stitched onto the sleeve.
-The lyrics chosen from the song “peace” represent the idea of one’s time to grow up having ended.
-For a storytelling album written during the COVID-19 pandemic, this speaks to the theme of playful youth coming to an end and having to face the harsher realities of life, hoping a loved one will stand beside them through it all.
+Three stars were designed in relation to not only lyrics from the track “cardigan” but the design of the official cardigan merchandise as well, where a similar arrangement of those shapes are stitched onto the sleeve.
+The lyrics chosen from the song “peace” represent the idea of one’s time to grow up having passed.
+For a storytelling album written during the COVID-19 pandemic, this speaks to the theme of playful youth coming to an end and having to face the harsher realities of life, hoping a loved one will stand beside you through it all.

 folklore